-0.2 mg/kg IM/IN not to exceed adult dose.
+0.1mg/kg IV or 0.2 mg/kg IM/IN not to exceed 2.5mg

 SUPPLIED: Varies

 Morphine is a narcotic analgesic that induces drowsiness, mental clouding and mood changes.
 It also increases venous capacitance, decreases venous blood return (preload) and reduces systemic vascular resistance at the arteriolar level (afterload).
 This may lead to decreases in myocardial oxygen demand.
 Onset of action when given IV is 2-3 minutes and peak effect occurs at 7-10 minutes.
 Duration is 3-5 hours.